jadonblaise/jadonblaise/README.md

 <h1 align="center">Hi 👋, I'm Engr.
 Blaise Uwaforo</h1>
-<h3 align="center">Highly motivated and dedicated Python backend developer & Data Analyst.
+<h3 align="center">Highly motivated and dedicated Data Analyst & Python backend developer.
   Seeking an opportunity to contribute my skills and knowledge in a challenging and dynamic work environment.
 I am eager to apply my programming expertise to develop efficient and scalable solutions for web applications.</h3>